hyperrhiz/intimate-fields/docs/arduino.md

 #### When to use

-The "plug and play" Arduino version of *Intimate Fields* is designed for ease of assembly, and requires no external equipment once it's set up (apart from two power outlets).
-We recommend this version for classroom use or travelling exhibit where you might not have access to an external monitor, mouse  and wifi access.
-For a more complicated "live remix" version of Intimate Fields, check out the [Raspberry Pi](raspberrypi.html) version (coming soon).
+This "plug and play" Arduino version of *Intimate Fields* is designed for ease of assembly, and requires no external equipment once it's set up (apart from two power outlets).
+We recommend this version for classroom use or travelling exhibit.

 #### Ingredients